Period matrices and homological quasi-trees on discrete Riemann surfaces: Background

 The embedding $f: G \hookrightarrow S$ naturally induces a homomorphism on first homology groups, denoted by $f_*: H_1(G; \mathbb{Z}) \to H_1(S; \mathbb{Z})$.
 This map sends a $1$-cycle in the graph—formally, an integer linear combination of edges whose boundary is zero—to its image as a $1$-cycle in the surface.
 Since $G$ is embedded into $S$, these cycles can be interpreted as piecewise-smooth loops on $S$, and $f_*$ records their homology class in $S$.
-This process respects the additive structure of homology and preserves homological equivalence.
+The induced homomorphism $f_*$ respects the additive structure of homology and preserves homological equivalence.
 In particular, cycles in $G$ that are null-homologous in $S$ lie in the kernel of $f_*$, and the image of $f_*$ reflects how the combinatorial structure of $G$ encodes information about the topology of $S$.

-Throughout the article, we assume $\gamma_1,\gamma_2,\dots,\gamma_{2g}$ to be oriented cycles (all cycles, without the prefix ``$1$-'' as above, in this article are assumed to be simple) on the embedded graph $(V,E)$ such that their homology class form a symplectic basis.
-Moreover, the cohomology classes of its dual basis are represented by cycles of $G^\star$.
+Throughout the article, we assume that $\gamma_1,\gamma_2,\dots,\gamma_{2g}$ are oriented cycles on the embedded graph $(V,E)$ (all cycles, without the prefix ``$1$-'' as above, in this article are assumed to be simple) whose homology classes form a symplectic basis.
+Moreover, the respective $\gamma^1,\gamma^2,\dots,\gamma^{2g}$ are represented by cycles of $G^\star$.
 We only consider intersection between $G$ and $G^\star$; since an edge of $G$ and a dual edge of $G^\star$ intersect transversely, the convention in the last section applies.
-These choices streamline both the exposition and the arguments, even though the results remain valid for general cases\footnote{In general, one can represent any (co)homology class by a closed walk on the (dual) graph, in which case a set-theoretic intersection point may be crossed multiple times on each walk.
+These choices streamline both the exposition and the arguments, even though the results remain valid for general cases\footnote{In general, one can represent any homology class by a closed walk on the graph or its dual, in which case a set-theoretic intersection point may be crossed multiple times on each walk.
 So in the definition of $\iota$, the local intersection index should take account of such multiplicity in the obvious way.}.